rvekeria678/pythontutorial/README.md

 # Python Tutorial

-A guide into understanding the basics of the python programming language.
+A guide to understanding the basics of the Python programming language.

 # Variables
+A variable is created once you assign a value to it.
+They must start with a letter/underscore, contain alpha-numeric characters, be case-sensitive, and not be one of the Python keywords.
 # Data Types

 # Numbers